-- 15. Commercial third party sales perpetuate a 'click and collect' pet-buying experience, which may encourage impulse purchases.
-It is therefore possible that the absence of third party sales may therefore demand for puppies and kittens bought in this way.
-However, we acknowledge the potential unintended consequences of banning third party sales in it may drive supply underground and result in suboptimal welfare practices. - 16.
-Accurate assessment of how the absence of third party sellers will affect supply is limited by the lack of clarity regarding statistics and market segmentation.
+- 19. Accurate assessment of how the absence of third party sellers will affect supply is limited by the lack of clarity regarding statistics and market segmentation.
+Without this clarity, the potential impact of the ban is also unclear. - 20.
 Defra's figures indicate an annual demand for 700,000 puppies; however, other sources suggest an annual demand of up to 800,000 (dependent on assumed average life-span).
-The recent PFMA survey of pet ownership indicates that there is a total of 9 million dogs in the UK and that the number has increased by 400,000 in the last year alone.
+A recent PFMA survey of pet ownership indicates that there is a total of 9 million dogs in the UK8. - 21.

-- 17. Current estimates around the annual supply of puppies from various sources suggest that 60,000 100,000 are sourced from imports, 60,000 70,000 puppies from re-homing centres and approximately 240,000 are Kennel Club registered puppies.
-It is unclear from where the remaining 300,000 400,000 puppies are sourced.
 It is suspected that the ability of UK breeders to fulfil current or near future demand is very limited.
 If the demand for UK puppies is to be met by sufficient numbers of UK-bred stock, this would take time to achieve and will need supportive measures to mitigate risk of illegal activities.
-In the meantime, there is the distinct likelihood that market demand will potentially be met by unscrupulous, unlicensed sellers and unregulated internet sales, with the potential for sales to be driven underground unless careful consideration is given to any new legislative measures. - 18.
-According to Defra, currently there are fewer than 100 third party sellers licensed in England, some of these are pet shops and only 2% of pet shops sell puppies.
-According to the consultation document, there are less than 20 licenced pet shops selling puppies and kittens in Wales.
+In the meantime, there is the distinct likelihood that market demand will potentially be met by unscrupulous, unlicensed sellers and unregulated internet sales, with the potential for sales to be driven underground unless careful consideration is given to any new legislative measures. - 22.
+According to Defra, in 2018/9 there are fewer than 100 third party sellers licensed in England, some of these are pet shops and only 2% of pet shops sell puppies.
+According to the Welsh Government's first consultation document on the proposed ban of third party sales, there are less than 20 licenced pet shops selling puppies and kittens in Wales.
 Therefore, it is assumed a very few puppies and kittens are sold by pet shops and licensed third party sellers.
-Given the relatively small numbers involved, the impact of a ban on third party sellers that are already licensed is questionable. - 19.
+Given the relatively small numbers involved, the impact of a ban on third party sellers that are already licensed is questionable. - 23.
 Overall, there seems a paucity of robust statistics on which to base decisions.
 Welsh Government should consider all available recent population statistics, analyse figures and undertake a gap analysis to take into consideration ambiguities before risk assessment and proposal of risk management options.
 Part of this analysis should include segmentation of the commercial and non-commercial market to support more accurate assumptions and an understanding of the true impact of proposed measures.
-In effect, an element of due diligence is required in making pragmatic assumptions to ensure any proposed measures are proportionate and potentially effective. - 20.
-Vets often see puppies at least once, since new owners often have the primary vaccinations done as soon as possible after purchase even if they never visit a vet again.
-The veterinary profession could therefore be a potentially valuable source of statistics on sources of purchase.
-This could be facilitated through a reporting system such as SAVSNET or VetCompass. - 21.
-To address the likelihood of puppies which are either non-compliant with import or UK breeding legislation fulfilling market demand, implementation of enforcement measures as part of a suite of simultaneously introduced measures to address the wider population issues such as illegal puppy imports would need to be introduced. - 22.
-Until there is greater clarity on statistics, it remains difficult to comment as to how any proposed changes might be enforced and applied in practice, along with any wider enforcement measures. - 23.
-Regarding kittens, there is limited information for the UK on the numbers of kittens or their sources.
-Not enough is known about the purchaser experience and the range of problems that arise when kittens are purchased from those who breed and sell, thus the whole area would benefit from further research6.
+In effect, an element of due diligence is required in making pragmatic assumptions to ensure any proposed measures are proportionate and potentially effective.